Coping With an Arthritis Flare

 Tips for managing episodes of increased pain and other symptoms.

-Rheumatoid arthritis (RA), psoriatic arthritis, and lupus are chronic diseases and with treatment your symptoms may be kept at bay, but you may still have acute episodes of pain and inflammation, known as flares.
+Rheumatoid arthritis (RA), psoriatic arthritis, and lupus are chronic diseases and with treatment your symptoms can be kept at bay.
+But you may still have acute episodes of pain and inflammation known as flares.
 An arthritis flare may occur after an infection or a highly stressful situation.
 Often, however, what triggers a flare is not clear.
-You may have long periods when your arthritis is quiet, or in remission.
-Then, suddenly, inflammation becomes more active.
-Remember that you have a range of weapons in your arsenal to address pain and fatigue.
+By working with your doctor, you can manage the pain and fatigue of a flare and keep them to a minimum.

 Discuss a plan of action with your doctor.
 One approach would be to adjust your medications temporarily while the disease is unusually active.
-This will not only relieve some of the pain associated with an arthritis flare, but also help minimize any damage that may occur from unchecked inflammation.
+This can help relieve pain and minimize or prevent damage that can occur from unchecked inflammation.
 Repeated flares could indicate you need a more aggressive treatment approach.

 - Balance periods of activity with periods of rest.
-Although more rest can help during an arthritis flare, you probably do not need to abandon your regular activities or exercise program.
-But you may need to modify your usual program when you experience a flare.
-Spending long periods in bed is counterproductive.
-Instead, try to intersperse periods of rest with some light activity.
-Finally, to keep joints from becoming stiff, move them through the fullest range of motion possible, gradually increasing your range as the flare subsides.
+Although more rest can help during an arthritis flare, you probably don't need to abandon your regular activities or exercise program.
+But you may need to modify your usual program.
+Even though you may feel like spending long periods in bed, it may not be best.
+Instead, combine periods of rest with some light activity.
+Try to keep joints from becoming stiff by moving them through the fullest range of motion possible.
+You can do something as simple as slowly raising and lowering your legs while seated comfortably.
+Just make sure to pace yourself and don't overdo it.
+If this action is causing you more pain, stop immediately.

 - Have a plan to deal with your obligations.
-Have a contingency plan both for work and family obligations.
-At work, try to arrange for coverage, work fewer hours per week or bring work home.
-Discuss your plan with supervisors and co-workers ahead of time, and assure them of your commitment.
-At home, plan to hand out a few chores among family members, and make sure everyone knows what they are expected to do to keep things running smoothly.
+Have a contingency plan for work and family obligations.
+At work, try to arrange for days off, change your daily work schedule, work fewer hours per week or work from home.
+Make a plan with supervisors and co-workers ahead of time so you can transition smoothly when a flare occurs.
+At home, let family members know which responsibilities will be shifted to them in order to keep things running smoothly.